shkm/frecli/README.md

 ## TODO

-- Project selection by name/alias/fuzzy
+- ~~Project selection by name/alias/fuzzy~~
+- Project list
 - Daily report (time logged, unlogged, total)
-- More specs
+- More specs.
+I put this off in favour of having something usable.
 - Log timers of other projects
 - Deal with exceptions / errors
 - Project selection via settings